Gurriel homers twice, Blue Jays snap skid, beat Royals 6-2

 Six of the 10 homers hit off Duffy this season have come in his last three starts.

-The Royals have lost five of seven.
+Kansas City has lost five of seven.

 Sean Reid-Foley made his first start for the Blue Jays since April 1.
 The right-hander allowed two runs and five hits in 5 1/3 innings.